Cardinal Numbers in Spanish: The No-fuss Guide to Counting from 0 to 10,000

 When to Use Cardinal Numbers in Spanish

-“Cardinal numbers” is just a fancy name for the regular numbers we know and use, such as uno, dos and trés (one, two, and three).
-We use cardinal numbers in Spanish in the following situations:
+“Cardinal numbers” is just a fancy name for the regular numbers we know and use, such as uno, dos and tres (one, two, and three).
+We use cardinal numbers in Spanish to:

-- to tell the time when somebody asks “¿Qué hora es?” (“What time is it?”)
+- tell the time when somebody asks “¿Qué hora es?” (“What time is it?”)

-- to talk about measurements, amounts, prices, ages and weights
+- talk about measurements, amounts, prices, ages and weights

 Considering the various ways in which we use numbers in Spanish, you can see why it’s pretty much impossible to avoid numbers when learning the language.
 Not only should they be mandatory in your personal study plan, you should also go back once in a while and review them.